Less than Zero (film): Production

 Harley Peyton was hired to write the script and completed three drafts.
 In his version, Clay is no longer amoral or passive.
 The studio still considered the material edgy and kept the budget under $8 million.

 Claudia Weill was going to direct at one stage but then was dropped by the studio.

 Marek Kanievska was hired to direct because he had dealt with ambivalent sexuality and made unlikeable characters appealing in his previous film, Another Country (1984).
 The studio wanted to appeal to actor Andrew McCarthy's teenage girl fans without alienating an older audience.

 Cinematographer Edward Lachman remembers that originally the film was a lot "edgier" and that the studio took it away from Kanievska.
 He also recalled a scene he shot with the music group Red Hot Chili Peppers: "The Red Hot Chili Peppers were in that film and the studio became very conservative and they said, 'Oh the band, they're sweaty and they don't have their shirts on.'
 They destroyed an incredible Steadicam shot, all because they had to cut around them being bare-chested".

-At an early test screening, the studio recruited an audience between the ages of 15 and 24; they hated Robert Downey Jr.'s character.
-As a result, new scenes were shot to make his and Jami Gertz's character more repentant.
+At an early test screening, the studio recruited an audience from the ages of 15 to 24; they hated Robert Downey Jr.'s character.
+As a result, new scenes were shot to make his and Jami Gertz's characters more repentant.
 For example, a high school graduation scene was shot to lighten the mood by showing the three main characters as good friends during better times.

-A red 1960 Chevrolet Corvette C1 convertible is featured prominently throughout the movie.

 Reception

 Box office

-Less than Zero opened at No. 4 on November 6, 1987 in 871 theaters and made US$3,008,987, behind Fatal Attraction's eighth weekend, Hello Again's opening, and Baby Boom's fifth weekend.
+Less than Zero opened at No. 4 on November 6, 1987, in 871 theaters and made US$3,008,987, behind Fatal Attraction's eighth weekend, Hello Again's opening, and Baby Boom's fifth weekend.
 It went on to gross $12,396,383 in North America.